Hook-X/react-native-android-keyboard-changer/README.md

 androidKeyboardModeChanger?.setAdjustPan().then()

-// if your app defaul soft input mode is different from what you are setting, than run resetToDefault when leaving screen androidKeyboardModeChanger?.resetToDefault().then()
+// return soft input mode back on the same screen if needed androidKeyboardModeChanger?.resetToDefault().then()
 ```